jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

       - Id: "{{ InstanceId }}"
 ```

-Registering the instance happens instantaneously, we will have to wait for the target group to perform initial health checks against the instance.
+Registering the instance happens instantaneously, but we will have to wait for the target group to perform initial health checks against the instance.
 Once we've asserted that it's healthy, then the document is complete!

-Remember that this document only handles one instance at a time, it will typically be up to the caller (maintenance window) to rate limit the execution of multiple instances one at a time.

 ```yaml
 - name: WaitForHealthyTargetGroup